 "2.
 We start with the assumption that, whatever the military results of the war, its conclusion will leave all the belligerent countries in the possession of vast quantities of arms, ammunition, and war material of every description, for the greater part of which the Governments concerned will presumably have no further use.
 The world's total stocks of destructive weapons will in fact be infinitely greater than at any previous period in history; and the difficulty in preventing these weapons from reaching undesirable hands will be proportionately increased.
-Every belligerent government will be faced with the temptation to recoup itself in some small degree for its heavy war expenditure by selling its surplus arms to private dealers; and, in some cases at all events, there will be no counteracting motive of self-interest to serve as a deterrent.
+Every belligerent government will be faced with the temptation to recoup itself in some small degree for its heavy war expenditure by selling its surplus arms to private dealers; and, in some cases at all events, there will be no counteracting motive of selfinterest to serve as a deterrent.

 "3.
 We regard the whole position as one of considerable gravity.
-There are two distinct categories of person from whom danger is to be apprehended, viz., (1) the savage or semi-civilised tribesmen in outlying parts of the British Empire, whose main demand is for rifles and ammunition, and (2) the anarchist or 'intellectual' malcontent of the great cities, whose weapons are the bomb and the automatic pistol.
-There is some force in the view that the latter will in future prove the more dangerous of the two.
+There are two distinct categories of persons from whom danger is to be apprehended, viz., (1) the savage or semi-civilised tribesmen in outlying parts of the British Empire, whose main demand is for rifles and ammunition, and (2) the anarchist or ' intellectual ' malcontent of the great cities, whose weapons are the bomb and the automatic pistol.
+There is some force in the view that the latter will in future prove the automatic pistol.
+There is some force in the view . . . that the latter will in future prove the more dangerous of the two.
 At any rate, his activities will call for unceasing vigilance, and very special precautions will be necessary to control the trade in automatic pistols, which, apart from their extreme deadliness, are, by reason of their size and shape, more easily smuggled than any other type of weapon.
-As regards the tribesman, he already possesses rifles in abundance, and, desirable as it is to prevent him from adding to their number, it is, in our opinion, of still greater importance to check his supplies of ammunition, without which his weapons are useless to him
+As regards the tribesman, he already possesses rifles in abundance, and, desirable as it is to prevent him from adding to their number. it is, in our opinion, of still greater importance to check his supplies of ammunition, without which his weapons are useless to him.
 "4.
 Our conclusion is that the regulation of the arms traffic after the war is a matter of vital importance to the future of the British Empire, and one on which His Majesty's Government would be well advised to frame a definite and considered policy with the least possible delay.
-We submit below a series of recommendations indicating the lines on which such a policy should, in our opinion proceed
+We submit below a series of recommendations indicating the lines on which such a policy should, in our opinion, proceed.

-Recommendations.
+" Recommendations.

 "5.
-General Agreement between Belligerent Powers.- We consider that the whole question of the future control of the arms traffic should be raised by His Majesty's Government at the Peace Conference as a high moral issue of the utmost consequence to civilisation in general
+General Agreement between Belligerent Powers.-We consider that the whole question of the future control of the arms traffic should be raised by His Majesty's Government at the Peace Conference as a high moral issue of the utmost consequence to civilisation in general.

-"We recommend that the following undertakings should, if possible, be obtained from all the Powers represented at the Conference, including the British Self-Governing Dominions -

-"(i)not to sell or otherwise alienate, in any circumstances whatever, the surplus stocks of arms and ammunition remaining in their possession at the end of the war;
+"We recommend that the following undertakings should, if possible, be obtained from all the Powers represented at the Conference, including the British Self-Governing Dominions "(i) not to sell or otherwise alienate, in any circumstances whatever, the surplus stocks of arms and ammunition remaining in their possession at the end of the way

-"(ii) to regulate the manufacture and sale of (a) automatic pistols and (b) ammunition of every kind under a system of strict state control; and to prohibit the export of these articles to any destination, except under Government license"
+"(ii) to regulate the manufacture and sale of (a) automatic pistols and (b) ammunition of every kind under a system of strict State control; and to prohibit the export of these articles to and destinction, event under Government licence."" any destination, except under Government licence.